 The Student Health Center, with your permission, will contact your Dean about prolonged absences or rearrangements on exams and presentations.

-Absence from Class and Medical Excuses the university recognizes that students will occasionally have significant medical illnesses or injuries that prevent them from attending classes or completing assignments or exams.
+The university recognizes that students will occasionally have significant medical illnesses or injuries that prevent them from attending classes or completing assignments or exams.
 The student is responsible for contacting the professors and administrative adviser concerning any make-up work, withdrawals, extensions, or incompletes that might be necessary.
 With the student’s permission, health services will verify these prolonged absences.
 The health services office does not notify professors and administrative advisers about minor illnesses (that will resolve within a few days).
 Students will be expected to contact their professors directly about these brief days of missed course work.
 Reference – 2012 Student Handbook.

 How confidential are my medical records?
 How long are they kept?
 What if I need them sent elsewhere?